sandeepsa1/ml/README.md

 ### 23-multi-layer-neural-network_from-scratch_without-ml-libraries
 A multi layer Neural Network with any number of hidden layers designed from scratch to classify a set of images without using any machine learning libraries.

+### 24-neural-network-bias-and-variance-tuning
+How to tune neural networks to reduce bias and variance.
+Reduce bias in a neural network by increasing the number of layers or nodes within each layer or increasing number of iterations.
+Reduce variance by increasing the number of samples or applying regularization.